Etosha Express

 Day 3: Etosha – Swakopmund – 510 km

 We continue our journey west and soon arrive at the coast and the chilly Atlantic Ocean.
 The whole coastline of Namibia is known as the Skeleton Coast, and it is easy to see why this barren seaboard is so named, with its forbidding mountains and barren beaches.
 The wind, the waves and the huge fog banks all conspire to push ships onto the beach.
-The countless mariners that, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
+The countless mariners who, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
 Their Shipmates who went down with their ship were thought to be the lucky ones.

 Swakopmund was founded by Captain Kurt von François of the imperial colonial army of the German Empire in 1892.
-(He also founded Windhoek in 1890).
+(He also founded Windhoek in 1890.)
 It is an interesting town to say the least, bounded to the north, the east and the south by the mighty dunes of the Namib Desert and to the west by the Atlantic Ocean.
 There are still many examples of colonial German architecture to be seen, and the German language is still widely used.

 You will be dropped off at your accommodation anywhere within the Swakopmund city limits.
 Swakopmund boasts some truly excellent restaurants, and again, your guide will be able to help you with recommendations and bookings.